EdwinTSalcedo/EdwinTSalcedo/README.md

 # Hey there! 👋

-I'm a PhD researcher at **[Queen Mary University of London](https://www.qmul.ac.uk/)**, focusing on developing multimodal AI algorithms for computer vision and sensor data applications in healthcare and smart cities.
+I'm a PhD researcher at **[Queen Mary University of London](https://www.qmul.ac.uk/)**, focusing on multimodal AI for computer vision and sensor data applications in healthcare and smart cities.
+Previously, I worked as a Lecturer in Computer Vision and Research Engineer at Universidad Catolica Boliviana “San Pablo” from 2020 to 2025.

 ## Contact with me: